Things to buy from 7-Eleven Taiwan

 Don’t miss out on the Hawthorn candy, made from the Chinese Hawthorn fruit!
 These Chinese candies are great for digestion so have a few after your meal!

 14. Unique Pudding Desserts

-If you’re looking for a sweet treat, try for yourself the Taiwanese favourite – pudding!
+If you’re looking for a sweet treat, try for yourself a Taiwanese favourite of pudding!
 The Tong Yi Caramel Egg Pudding is one of the essential desserts that Taiwanese love.
-Or if you’re looking for a more unique flavour, go for their Zhong Hua tofu pudding of a peanut flavour for a sweet nutty treat.
+Or if you want to try a more unique flavour, go for their Zhong Hua tofu pudding of a peanut flavour for a sweet nutty treat.